Florida panhandle: Culture and sports

 The Florida Panhandle's "Deep South" culture includes a distinct African American folklife.
 An example is the "Sunday Morning Band" burial societies, which have been central to ritual identity in West Florida.

+The Panhandle's African American folklife includes unique burial traditions such as the "Sunday Morning Band" Societies, which have been central to ritual identity in West Florida (Bucuvalas, 2011).
+These practices reflect the region's deep cultural relationships to the traditions of the Deep South.

 Counties

 The following counties west of the Apalachicola River are always included in references to the panhandle: